casper-network/docs/source/docs/casper/design/networking-protocol.md

 ### Consensus

 A consensus message is sent exclusively between instances of the consensus component, from one peer to another.
-A precise description of the highway consensus protocol is out of scope of this document, see the `consensus::Message` type or an appropriate description of the underlying protocol for details.
+A precise description of the Highway consensus protocol is out of scope of this document, see the `consensus::Message` type or an appropriate description of the underlying protocol for details.

 ### Gossiping